All-Ireland Under-14 Ladies' Football Championship

 The All-Ireland Under-14 Ladies' Football Championship is a "knockout" competition in the game of Gaelic football played by women in Ireland.
 The series of games are organised by the Ladies' Gaelic Football Association (Irish: Cumann Peil Gael na mBan) and are played during the summer months.
 All players have to be under 14 years of age.
+From 2019 onwards, the competition was re-organised into 4 levels called Platinum, Gold, Silver and Bronze.